 The DC State Fair is an agricultural, culinary, and artistic showcase of the District.
-Our main event will take place on September 20th, from 12 to 7pm at Old City Farm & Guild, with a full day of competitions and other fun and educational activities.
+Our main event will take place on September 20th, from 12 to 7pm at Old City Farm & Guild, with a full day of competitions and other fun and educational activities for all ages.
 You can join us for other events throughout the year, as well.
 Click here to find out more about this year’s fair.

 How did this come about?
 DC is home to gardeners, cooks, bakers, photographers, artists–and yet we didn’t have a state fair to celebrate the home-grown talents of the District.
 In 2010, that all changed: The first-ever DC State Fair was held on August 28 of that year at the Columbia Heights Day festival.
 The Fair later was held at the Barracks Row Fall Festival.

 DC State Fair is returning this year for another celebration of DC community talent!
 Sign up to get the latest news, contest rules, and volunteer opportunities.

 DC State Fair is a 501(c)(3) nonprofit charitable organization.

 Torrance E. Anderson has a 25-year background in fine food and service.
 He is a lifelong resident of the DMV.
 His passion for cooking, baking, and hospitality has made him a mentor to many in his professional and personal networks.
 Torrance has traveled extensively around the world and he practices Nichiren Buddhism and Bikram Yoga.
 Torrance is a consultant for a culinary think tank, and he bakes professionally at Union Kitchen in NoMA.
 He lives in Foxhall Village in NW where he enjoys grilling and entertaining for family and friends.